 - Behaviours that interfere with the learning of others

 - Behaviours that interfere with an orderly environment

-- Behaviours that create unsafe conditions in the classroom, at home, or on the Internet
+- Behaviours that create unsafe conditions in the classroom, to or from school, or on the Internet (I.e. social media)

 - Acts of cheating of any sort which include assisting someone else to cheat